 New York, one of the global capitals of fashion, is the ideal place to study fashion.
 As part of the requirements of the classes, students will visit some of the NYC museums such as the MET, FIT, Cooper Hewitt, as well as meeting with professionals working in the fashion industry (designers, creative directors, department store buyers, journalists and photographers).
 Students will also and participate in the many lectures and international conferences organized at the CUNY Graduate Center.

-Students will be encouraged to develop a theoretical and rigorous framework that will enable them to conduct research for their final thesis.
+Students will be encouraged to develop a theoretical and rigorous framework that will enable them to conduct research for their final thesis/capstone project.

 Upon completing the MALS degree, students will be qualified to enter doctoral studies in related fields, such as art history, anthropology, sociology (e.g., globalization, gender studies, consumption, urban studies etc.), business, psychology, film studies, women’s studies, English, etc. Employment opportunities include placement within several organizations in the culture industries, PR and consulting firms, NY fashion week, journalism, museums, the retail and fashion industry, or teaching in one of the programs in fashion offered within CUNY and at other New York schools.